 Lightweight regular elevators are designed for depths up to 4,000’, while deepwell elevators have the reserve strength to handle the deepest wells being pumped with sucker rods today.

 Fiberglass Sucker Rod, Polished Rod and Small Tubing Elevators

-Our specialized rod elevators have an API rating of 25 tons based on API Specification 8C and are rugged enough to take the strain of unseating stuck pumps.
+Our specialized rod elevators are rugged enough to take the strain of unseating stuck pumps.
 Our Small Tubing Elevators make the pulling of ¾” and 1” tubing almost as easy as pulling sucker rods.
 Special order elevators are also available for various styles of hollow sucker rods.

 We developed the Plate Type Sucker Rod Elevator to provide a low-cost, high-quality tool for working sucker rod strings.
 The elevator uses two field replaceable plates, one on each side, and available for each different sucker rod size in the ½” to 1” range.
 This allows a single tool with four replaceable plates to replace four conventional type elevators.
 The elevator can be assembled using two different plate sizes, one on each side, to handle the required rod sizes.

 Like the solid body elevator, the plate elevator’s one-piece body is made of an alloy steel that is heat-treated for extra strength and wear resistance.
 The forged bail is stiffened at the bend with an “I” section.
 Two spring-loaded latches close on the rod automatically to lock it in place.
 The rod can be released quickly and easily at either the front or rear of the body.
 This deep well elevator is applicable for the deepest wells being pumped with sucker rods today, typically up to 15,000 feet.